fastdatascience/clinical_trial_risk/train/experiments_ctgov/README.md

 # Model leaderboard

 This is a summary of the models developed and trained on the ClinicalTrials.gov dataset.
+Most models did not make it into the final design, but the information about the experiments conducted is included here for completeness and reproducibility.

 The training scripts are all included here as Jupyter notebooks.